CUBRID/cubrid-manual/en/sql/tuning.rst

 This is referred to as **View Merging**.
 Going through this process allows the optimizer to consider more access paths.

-In CUBRID, **View Merging** can't be performed if the query meets the following conditions:
+In CUBRID, View Merging cannot be performed if the query meets the following conditions:

 #.
 Using **NO_MERGE** hint on a view.